Tomlord1122/tomlord.io/src/content/home.md

 This website contains some of my blog posts about my learning journey and topics of interest.
 Here, I share my projects and reflections.
 Feel free to contact me via email.

-**Please note**: the comment feature on blog page is currently closed due to cost considerations 🥲

 >### Experience